 Give People a Reason To Watch Your Videos

->

-> What will make your videos stand out from all the other guitar videos already on YouTube?
-Find a way to make your videos different to the other videos out there and really showcase that difference.
+What will make your videos stand out from all the other guitar videos already on YouTube?
+Find a way to make your videos different from the other videos out there and really showcase that difference.

->

-> You might have a gimmick you use to grab people’s attention such as playing blindfolded, hanging upside down while playing or wearing a mask.
+You might have a gimmick you use to grab people’s attention such as playing blindfolded, hanging upside down while playing, or wearing a mask.
 Or you may showcase some of your personality during your videos like many popular YouTube guitarists.

->

-> Watch some guitar videos and brainstorm ways you can stand out from the crowd.
+Watch some guitar videos and brainstorm ways you can stand out from the crowd.
 Who knows, that dumb gimmick you thought you might try might be just enough for your video to go viral and kick-start your channel.

 If you look at today’s popular YouTube guitarists, you might get discouraged by how good their videos are.
 But take a look at their video history way back when they started.
 You may notice that their first videos weren’t that good.